 POST BUILD NOTES

-Do not use black oxide in anything, ever!
-I used black oxide M8 bolts for the frame and to attach the plywood.
+Do not use black oxide in anything, ever.
+I used black oxide M8 bolts for the aluminum extrusions at first, and to attach the plywood.
 Some have began to rust after only a couple of months.
-Buy stainless steel everything!
+Buy stainless steel everything.